tpgmartin/tpgmartin.github.io/_posts/2018-10-15-investigating-attendee-reviews.md

  -
 ---

-My latest post is availble to read on Skills Matter's Medium blog: ["Investigating Attendee Reviews"](https://medium.com/skills-matter/investigating-attendee-reviews-84881289bf6e).
+My latest post is available to read on Skills Matter's Medium blog: ["Investigating Attendee Reviews"](https://medium.com/skills-matter/investigating-attendee-reviews-84881289bf6e).
 It's a look at Skills Matter's reviews app.

 All the best,